ibm-cloud-docs/codeengine/configmap-secret.md

    ```
    {: screen}

-7. Display the jobrun logs of an instance of the `myjobrun2` jobrun.
-This time, display the logs of the 3rd instance of the jobrun.
+7. Display the job run logs of an instance of the `myjobrun2` job run.
+This time, display the logs of the third instance of the job run.
 The log displays `Hello my little secret1!` which was specified by using an environment variable with a secret.

     ```
     ibmcloud ce jobrun logs --instance myjobrun2-3-0